CDFER/Captive-Portal-ESP32/README.md

 ## ✌️ Other
+To support this and my future work you can now purchase one of my own handmade CO2 sensors through my website: https://www.keastudios.co.nz

 This work was done as part of a project with Simon Ingram of Terrestrial Assemblages with the support of Govett-Brewster Art Gallery / Len Lye Centre